Leopard Gecko Supplementation

 A shallow dish of calcium should be offered at all times.
 Leopard geckos will intermittently eat the calcium in the dish on an as needed basis.
 This does not take the place of dusting the feeder insects with the calcium and vitamin supplement.
 This should always be offered in addition to dusting.

 There are many different supplements available on the market today.
 It can be confusing for new enthusiasts to decipher which supplements are best or which are the most often used by other enthusiasts.
 Here is a short list of supplements that are used within the industry.
-There are more options out there, but listing them all is not practical.
+There are more options out there but listing them all is not practical.
+Each of those listed is linked to Amazon for quick purchasing.

-» Zoo Med Repti Calcium - No D3 No Phosphorus
+- Zoo Med Repti Calcium - No D3